Umno ready to face PAS in GE15, says Ku Li - Borneo Post Online

-KUALA LUMPUR (March 28): Umno is ready to face PAS in the 15th General Election (GE15) if the party continues to be part of Perikatan Nasional (PN), party advisory board chairman Tengku Razaleigh Hamzah said today.
+KUALA LUMPUR: Umno is ready to face PAS in the 15th General Election (GE15) if the party continues to be part of Perikatan Nasional (PN), party advisory board chairman Tengku Razaleigh Hamzah said yesterday.

 “… we (Umno) have got nothing to do with PN, we will go against PN and if PAS is still in there (PN), we will fight PAS (as well).
 What choice is there?”